mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

 arxiv hunt
-  Find endorser status of relevant workshop committee members ^ DONE ^ v TODO v
-  Prepare a workshop paper for arxiv upload
+  Find endorser status of relevant workshop committee members Prepare a workshop paper for arxiv upload
+    -  Almost did this for 1 'recently' (find out which one)
+       -   Actually, it was 2018-11-25 for CDNNRIA - but never heard back Send out initial email to CLVR 2017 ViGIL committee member ^ DONE ^ v TODO v
-    -  Almost did this for 1 'recently' (find out which one) Check RDAI email domain has correct DNS-TXT entries (or whatever) Send out initial emails
+  Check RDAI email domain has correct DNS-TXT entries (or whatever) Send out more initial emails
     - ViGIL committee looks like it's well aligned